 As Sidney Carton’s elusive love interest, minor leading lady Elizabeth Allan was far, far more beautiful than most of the bigger film stars of the period, while at the other end of the spectrum veteran stage performer Lucille La Verne comes across as the filthiest, nastiest, most gargoylish hag I’ve ever seen on screen.

 With the best of times and the worst of times – good and evil, beauty and vileness, passionate love and mad hate, life and death – coexisting on film, as in life, A Tale of Two Cities is quite likely the crowning achievement of Jack Conway’s long career, while standing up perfectly well next to Selznick’s best output of the era.

 A Tale of Two Cities (1935).
-Dir.: Jack Conway.
+Director: Jack Conway.
 Cast: Ronald Colman, Elizabeth Allan, Edna May Oliver, Reginald Owen, Basil Rathbone, Blanche Yurka, Donald Woods, Lucille La Verne, Henry B. Walthall, H.B.
 Warner, Walter Catlett, Fritz Leiber, Isabel Jewell, Tully Marshall, Mitchell Lewis, Robert Warwick.
-Scr.: W. P. Lipscomb and S. N. Behrman; from Charles Dickens’ novel.
+Screenplay: W. P. Lipscomb and S. N. Behrman; from Charles Dickens’ novel.